 Room 101.
 In this laboratory, we test the theoretical principles and empirical equations of hydraulics at the bench-top and prototype scale.
 The fluids lab is equipped with flumes, pumps, piping, and tanks to give students hands-on experience with flow of water through a range of different conditions.

+Room 117.
 The structural test lab is the primary place where students test structural components and scale models.
-The lab consists of a newly constructed structural strong-floor (installed October 2004); four, manual-universal test machines (two hydraulic and two displacement machines); a servo-hydraulic universal test machine; along with numerous servo-hydraulic and manual hydraulic actuators for a variety of strong-floor tests; and four, manual-universal test machines.
+The lab consists of a structural strong-floor; a newly-constructed load-test frame; servo-hydraulic and manual hydraulic actuators for a variety of strong-floor tests; and four, manual-universal test machines.
 The facility includes a 10 cubic foot concrete mixer.

 Rooms 117B/104.
 This lab is used in the Introduction to Environmental Engineering (CE 321) course, as well as upper-level electives such as Water Quality, Water Supply and Pollution Control, and Environmental Site Assessment.
 Together these courses focus on the assessment of environmental pollution and various methods of treatment.
 In CE 321, we take a “watershed approach” to a variety of point and nonpoint source issues (as is now common in practice), where environmental problems are viewed within the larger context of the watershed.
 In particular, we focus on assessment of environmental quality and sources of pollution in the Bushkill Creek Watershed adjacent to campus.
 This involves lab and field-testing, along with field trips to sites of environmental significance throughout the watershed and Easton.